Low Memorial Library: Vestibule, president's room, and trustees' room

 Low's main entrance contains bronze and glass entrance doors leading to a double-height vestibule measuring 30 by 33 ft.
 The original doors were made of oak; McKim had proposed bronze doors be used but Low rejected the doors as "out of harmony with our ideals and with the ideals of my father".
 At the entryway are bronze busts of Zeus and Apollo.
 The vestibule has a marble floor with red, rust, beige, and gray panels in an octagonal arrangement.
 George W. Maynard sculpted eight panels with bronze reliefs depicting the twelve zodiac signs; the panels were manufactured by John Williams and displayed at the World's Columbian Exposition, after which they were donated to Columbia University.
 The vestibule contains a white marble bust of Pallas Athena, which is modeled after Minerve du Collier at the Louvre.

 Oak doors on the west and east link to sets of four marble steps, which connect to the former offices of the president and the trustees, respectively.
 Above these doors are stone architraves with molded leaf-and-dart motifs and lintels with paneling.
 On either side of the doors are double-height limestone pilasters with gilded capitals.
 Several portraits were hung in each room.
-The trustees' room to the east was decorated by the Herter Brothers with oak paneling.
+The trustees' room to the east was decorated by the Herter Brothers and has oak paneling.
 The center of the trustees' room has a Georgian-style fireplace mantel, which contains a broken pediment holding an iron crown from King's College, the predecessor of Columbia University.
 The mantel has a cornerstone from King's College's original building and a portrait of the college's founding president Samuel Johnson.

 The rest of the vestibule's walls have plaster panels bordered by green-and-gold acanthus-leaf motifs, and band courses with Greek fretwork.
 Each corner of the vestibule has a pilaster similar to those flanking the west and east doors, as well as a wrought-iron lamp.
 The south wall has a narrow balcony illuminated by a lattice of crossbars; the north wall is a double window above a set of four steps leading to the rotunda.
 Laurel leaves and medallions divide the vestibule's ceiling into nine coffers.
 The central coffer has a bronze lantern above the Pallas Athena bust.